OdunDavies/odunsii/README.md

 - 👋 Hi, I’m @odunayo718
 - 👀 I’m interested in Cloud Engineering
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning using https://learntocloud.guide
 - 📫 How to reach me; @theoduntwits on twitter & you can send a mail to @odunayo718@gmail.com

 <!---